 Five-acre Martin Luther King Jr Memorial Park at Manhattan Square is in the heart of Rochester’s East End.
 Green space with walking paths, benches for resting and open space for active play are maintained year-round.
 The reflecting pool in summer and ice skating rink in winter are active and loved by residents.
 Concerts are organized more frequently now, and the cascades behind the stage will make for a beautiful backdrop.
 There is a playground on the side facing the Strong National Museum of Play.
 I’m excited to see how this area transforms now that the inner-loop has been filled in and development plans can move forward.
+New in 2018, the City of Rochester Holiday Village will be open on Fridays, Saturdays, and Sundays in December until Christmas.

 Google satellite view